ceph/ceph/doc/cluster-ops/pools.rst

 	ceph osd dump | grep 'rep size'

 Ceph will list the pools, with the ``rep size`` attribute highlighted.
-By default, Ceph creates two replicas of an object for a total of three copies.
+By default, Ceph creates two replicas of an object (two copies).